 Click the image to see the Watch City Singers video!

-Golden Roots, established in 2021 with the Grove Hall Senior Center in Dorchester, is a 12-week course combining Caribbean music, storytelling, and crafts.
+Golden Roots, established in 2021 with the Grove Hall Community Center in Dorchester, is a 12-week course combining Caribbean music, storytelling, and crafts.
 The program incorporates familiar music and culture with challenging learning experiences and opportunities for social engagement.
 Led by master drummer Nurudafina Abena, participants meet twice a week to learn songs and rhythms, share stories, make their own shekere (beaded gourd), and create music together using their newly crafted instrument.
 The Golden Roots program was originally created to be held onsite but successfully transitioned to an online format due to the pandemic.

 Click the image to see the Golden Roots program video!